 Trekking experience DOES make a difference

-The main problem when trekking up Kilimanjaro is the altitude: the fact that it takes many days to get to the top and the low oxygen levels at height.
+The main problem of Kilimanjaro trekking is the altitude. the fact that it takes many days to get to the top and the low oxygen levels at height.

 People who have climbed mountains before have the advantage that they learned to pace themselves.
-They learned to judge the demands of such a trek and adjust their pace so that it allows them to walk for many, many hours.
+They learned to judge the demands of such a trek.
+Also, to adjust their pace so that it allows them to walk for many, many hours.

 And they have learned to find a steady rhythm, slowly putting one foot in front of the other, without stopping.
-If the path gets steeper, your steps get smaller, the rhythm stays the same.
-That pace and rhythm lets you cover amazing distances and heights, without even noticing.
+However, If the path gets steeper, your steps get smaller, the rhythm stays the same.
+So, that pace and rhythm let you cover amazing distances and heights, without even noticing.

-Trekkers have also learned that even if the path looks endless, even when you feel you have no energy left, as long as keep putting one foot in front of the other, you ALWAYS get to the top.
+Trekkers have also learned that even if the path looks endless, even when you feel you have no energy left.
+Therefore, keep putting one foot in front of the other, you ALWAYS get to the top.
 And you ALWAYS have enough left to make just one more little step.
 We still have a lot to explain but book with us today to experience Kilimanjaro Trekking.